|

 Virginia Property Distribution

 In a Virginia divorce action, each party will be entitled to retain his or her separate property.
-Separate
+Separate property is property:

 -